 But it’s an entirely individual decision to change the look and size of your chest.

 Sometimes breast tissues or breast size projection – or the lack thereof – FEELS or LOOKS less balanced on the person’s upper body compared to the rest of the physique.
 This is where breast surgery can help, by either reducing and lifting very large breasts and reshaping misshapen nipples OR by adding volume to the area of the chest where it is wanted by the individual patient.

-What is the KEy difference between a breast reduction surgery and temporary chest binding or “breast bandaging”?
+What is the difference between surgery and temporary chest binding or “breast bandaging”?